 Tkalciceva street in Zagreb, lovingly referred to as Tkalca, developed between the two oldest Zagreb neighbourhoods, Kaptol and Gradec, at the place of the former stream surrounded by mills and arched by bridges, the most famous one being the legendary Bloody Bridge.

 Tkalca has been the home of craftsmen and merchants for centuries, and today it is a picturesque promenade most famous for art galleries, pleasant coffee shops and festivals that have transformed it into one of the most popular places for going out of citizens and tourists alike.

-Manduševac Fountain is among the most famous Zagreb sites and the city’s landmark, and due to its location and historical background, it is a favourite site both of the citizens and those who come for a weekend in Zagreb.
+Manduševac Fountain is among the most famous Zagreb sites for citizens and travellers alike due to its location and historical background.

 The fountain is located at the Ban Jelacic Square at the former spring associated with the legend of the naming of Zagreb.
 According to the legend, the names of Manduševac and Zagreb originated from a random encounter of a young man and a young woman at the spring and his plea "Manda, scoop" (Croatian: zagrabiti).

 Built in 1895, this famous baroque building is the Croatian National Theatre.
 It is surrounded by many buildings of high architectural value, which represent the late 19th and early 20th century architecture.
 The repertoire of the Croatian National Theatre in Zagreb boasts a rich and diverse offer.